 - Any expenses not directly related to the project

-If you are still unsure if your expense will be covered, email us at firstname.lastname@example.org.
+If you are unsure if your expense will be covered, please email us at firstname.lastname@example.org.

 There is no limit to the number of applications an individual or group is allowed to submit.
 However, each project must have its own application.

 Yes, every applicant can re-apply the following year when the application re-opens.
-Applicants can re-apply with the same project but the McMaster Okanagan Committee recommends applying with a new project.
+Applicants can re-apply with the same project but the McMaster Okanagan Office of Health & Well-being recommends applying with a new project.

 Funds will be transferred to a project-specific account via Mosaic.

 All projects will be required to submit an end-of-project report and financial report.
 Applicants will be given a three-month time period to submit their final project report after their project ends.